UMMS-Biocore/bootcamp/session2/usefull.md

 	$ grep CAGAGTTC -c control_rep1.1.fq

-or with pipe
+or with pipe and `wc` command:

 	$ grep CAGAGTTC control_rep1.1.fq | wc -l

-Not every command has -c argument, so learning second method might be useful for other commands like "cat".
+Not every command has -c argument, so learning second method might be useful for other commands like `cat`.

 If you want to search a motif in your reads starts with CAGAGT and ends with TGA.
 There could be anything in between.
-To represent any nucleotide in between these two sequences, you can use ".\*".
-So the pattern will be CAGAGT.*TGA.
+To represent any nucleotide in between these two sequences, you can use `.*`.
+So the pattern will be `CAGAGT.*TGA`.

 	$ grep CAGAGT.*TGA --color control_rep1.1.fq

-If you want to eliminte the reads that include the pattern above but include another sequence GCT...CGCG. "..." means any three nucleotides.
+If you want to eliminate the reads that include the pattern above but include another sequence GCT...CGCG. "..." means any three nucleotides.

 	$ grep -v CAGAGT.*TGA control_rep1.1.fq | grep GCT...CGCG --color

 To learn more about it